chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Update to HEAD:

 (If you use this command on a feature branch, you'll just be updating to the latest work stored on github.
-See `Develop and test contributions locally`_ for how to update a feature branch with new changes from the main Chapel project)
+See `Development commands`_ for how to update a feature branch with new changes from the main Chapel project)

 .. code-block:: bash